tederickson/centura-contact/README.md

     * Provide the least amount of authorization possible
     * Default to deny instead of approve

-* Never expose information on URLs
+* Never expose information on URLs.
+User names, passwords, API tokens, any Personal Identifiable Information should not be part of the URL.
-* Provide the minimum amount of feedback - E*Trade had different login error messages for invalid user or invalid password.
+* Provide the minimum amount of feedback - ETrade had different login error messages for invalid user or invalid password.
 Bad actors used that information to find a list of valid user ids.
 After that they worked on trying to hack the passwords.
 A simple "invalid user id or password" message stopped that attack vector.

 * Show how to handle changing business requirements by using versioning.
     * Provide the version number as part of the URI.
 That allows clients to interact with the same version.
 Otherwise a requirement change could break their code.